vantage-sh/docs.vantage.sh/docs/budgets.md

 </div>

 Recipients will be notified immediately after a Cost Report is updated with the latest data.
 Reports are updated with the latest data at least once per day.
 If your budget exceeds the threshold for multiple alerts, you'll be notified only about the most severe alert (the alert with the highest threshold).

+An [annotation](/annotations) is also added to the corresponding Cost Report on the date the alert was triggered.

 ### Budget Alert Limitations